More pages to come...after AOL erased the homepages of thousands of members for no good reason!

 When Nation had finished his script for 'The Mutants', the episode that first introduced the Daleks, BBC staff designer Raymond P Cusick was given the task of giving the daleks their appearance.
 The script was little help on describing what a dalek should look like, with Nation only saying they were "Hideous machine like creatures.
 They are legless, moving on a round base.
 They have no human features.
 A lens on a flexible shaft that acts as an eye.
 Arms with mechanical grips for hands.
 The creatures hold strange weapons in their hands."
 Not wishing to have a man in a monster suit, Ray telephoned Terry for advice.
 Terry spoke of his recent visit to a performance by the Georgian State Ballet, where dancers in long skirts had appeared to glide across the stage, their feet completely hidden.
 Armed with the extra information, Cusick set about sketching various designs, ending up with the now familiar 'pepperpot' look we know so well

-This grey and black 'renegade' dalek starred with Sylvester McCoy in the 1988 series 'Remembrance Of The Daleks', what many thought would be the last outing for the daleks, and one that proved very popular with viewers.
-Of course, Chris Eccleston would battle a new breed of daleks when Dr Who hit the small screen again in 2005!
+This grey and black 'renegade' Dalek starred with Sylvester McCoy in the 1988 series 'Remembrance Of The Daleks', what many thought would be the last outing for the 'metal meanie', and one that proved very popular with viewers.
+Of course, Chris Eccleston would battle a new breed of daleks when Dr Who hit the small screen again in 2005

 This glass-fibre survivor was bought at the famous Dr Who auction at London's Bonham's showrooms in 1991.
 It was in remarkably good condition, with every internal mechanism complete and nothing smashed.
 Since then, it's suffered from paint peel but little else.
 All the missing hemispheres are carefully stored away, ready for some light repainting of the skirt, once the correct colour grey has been matched.
 I can confirm that this dalek is very heavy.
 The base alone takes two to lift it - the castors are off to prevent it wandering!